CalderaWP/Caldera-Forms/README.md

 ### JavaScript Development

-Run watcher for development to auto-compile JavaScript and CSS
+Run watcher for development to auto-compile JavaScript and CSS.

 #### `/clients/`
 This is the new stuff, built with webpack.
 Eventually everything UI will be here.